 Elements of a Job Discrimination Claim

-Federal job discrimination law can be found in Title VII of the Civil Rights Act of 1964.
-This act prohibits discrimination in all forms of employment, including hiring and discharge, when the discrimination falls in any one of the protected categories noted in the law.
-These protected categories form the basis of employment discrimination law, and employees discrimination due to at least one of these categories in order to successfully bring a job discrimination claim.
+On a federal level, Title VII of the Civil Rights Act of 1964 prohibits discrimination in all forms of employment, including hiring and discharge, when the discrimination falls in any one of the protected categories noted in the law.
+Similarly, the FEHA is a state legislation that protects employees in California from discrimination based on a protected characteristic.

 Job Discrimination and Retaliation